 Grand Union Studios joins a host of iconic London landmarks and institutions in and around the home of Notting Hill Carnival - over the road from Trellick Towers and just across from the Innocent Drinks headquarters.

-The business centre will be home to over 100 New and Growing Companies who want to be based in the heart of West London, a few minutes’ walk from Portobello Road.
+The business centre will be home to over 100 businesses who want to be based in the heart of West London, a few minutes’ walk from Portobello Road.

 There's a stunning light feature in the main atrium as well as a cafe and breakout and co-working space.